Approximate Q-Learning for Controlled Diffusion Processes and its Near Optimality: Conclusion

 We have constructed an approximate Q learning algorithm for a controlled diffusion process through discretization in time and space.
 We have showed that this algorithm converges under an ergodicity assumption on the state process.
 Furthermore, we have showed that the limit Q values satisfy the optimality equation of a finite Markov decision process, which has the same distribution as the diffusion process at the sampling points when the diffusion process is controlled with a piece-wise constant control process.
 Using these observations, we have derived upper bounds, as a function of the discretization parameters, for the approximation error of the learned policies compared to the performance of the optimal admissible control process.

 Possible future directions, building on the analysis in this paper are as follows: \begin{itemize} \item When we discretize the state space, the aggregated state process is no longer a Markov process, hence, we use an ergodicity assumption, to guarantee the convergence of the Q learning algorithm.
 However, if the quantization is fine enough, one might expect the learning algorithm to stay in a set of values with sufficiently small variations even without the ergodicity assumption.
-Hence, a possible future problem is to relax the ergodicity assumption we consider here. \item To deal with continuous state and action spaces, we have used an aggregation approach, and we were able to provide rigorous error bounds.
-One can study the same problem using different function approximation methods to deal with the continuous spaces, such as linear function approximations or neural networks. \item In this paper, we have used the traditional Q learning algorithm, for the simplicity of the presentation.
+Hence, a possible future problem is to relax the ergodicity assumption we consider here.

+\item In this paper, we have used the traditional Q learning algorithm, for the simplicity of the presentation.
 For faster learning rates, different variations such as the variance reduction techniques, can be considered.
 We note that, if one uses the same time and space quantization scheme, the learned value functions will be the same as in this paper, however, using different variations of the Q learning algorithm will change the learning speed. \item The analysis used in this paper, can be extended to partially observed systems using the results from \cite{kara2021convergence,kara2020near} under proper filter stability conditions. \item We have not considered the exploration and exploitation trade-off; one might study this relation considering the provided convergence rate in this paper. \end{itemize}